-4.2 Options for scaling and phasing

-Scaling, phasing or deferring - including 75% and 50% scenarios If this initiative were to be funded at 75%, the scholarships component would be reduced by about half and the mission and programmes component would be reduced by about \$5m.
+4.2 Options for scaling and phasing Scaling, phasing or deferring - including 75% and 50% scenarios If this initiative were to be funded at 75%, the scholarships component would be reduced by about \$5m.
+In a 50% scenarios If this initiative were to be funded at 75%, the scholarships component would be reduced by about \$5m.
 In a 50% scenario, the scholarships and training component would be reduced to a minimal level, and the focus would be on the missions component.
 The capital costs are unlikely to be scalable, but in any case this is a small part of the total budget.
 A scaled approach would slow progress towards the R&D 2% of GDP target due to lower growth in GERD, and in BERD given that space sector R&D capability is a pre-requisite for both domestic firms and potential aerospace industry investors.
 A key risk of a scaled approach would involve losing opportunities to leverage off Rocket Lab's operations in New Zealand and to build greater competitive resilience.
 These opportunities include